DhruvaSambrani/dhruvasambrani.github.io/resume/Resume.markdown

 # Extra-Curricular Endeavors

-## Built The IISER M App for Android - 2019
+## Built The IISER M App for Android and PC - 2019
-  - I created a majority of the Unofficial IISER-M App for Android.
-A PC version of the same is also underway.
+  - I created a majority of the Unofficial IISER-M App for [Android](https://github.com/DhruvaSambrani/IISER-Android).
+A [PC version](https://github.com/DhruvaSambrani/IISERM_pc) of the same is also underway.

 ## Contributed in building the Pakshi Birding App
   - I contributed in making the Pakshi Birding App under [Dr. Manjari Jain](https://manjarijain.net/)'s [Behavior and Ecology Lab, IISER M]().
 Pakshi is an app developed  to assist both budding and experienced birders.